Fun Writing games to engage students

 It’s in the bag

-Place an object in a bag- make sure the students don’t see it.
+Place an object in a bag- ensure the students don’t see it.
 Students feel the object in the bag and use words to describe how it feels.
 They take it out and add /alter their adjectives.

 Touch and tell